MONONA COUNTY, IOWA -- The thought of people living in Iowa for their entire lives was too much for

 Steve has driven through Iowa many times in his life, and recently he drove throughout western Iowa to see a friend and visit

-"I just kept seeing plains everywhere with nothing around.
-Occasionally there would be some rolling hills but that was about it," said Steve.
+"I kept seeing plains everywhere with nothing around.
+Occasionally there would be some rolling hills but that was about it," explained Steve.

 Left photo: Steve stands beside a barbed-wire fence and open field in Monowa County, Iowa.